AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 We should format the objects passed to these methods as usual.

-Let's create a sample with adjusted marker colors and text using those methods menthioned above:
+Let's create a sample with adjusted marker colors and text using those methods mentioned above:

 ```
 // creating and coloring a line marker